KrisOnCode/my-money/README.md

 # My Money

-My Money is an Expense Tracker application built with React Custom Hooks, Firebase and Material UI.
+My Money is an Expense Tracker application built with React Custom Hooks, Firebase and CSS.

 ## Features